 Repayment of Loans

-After you graduate, leave school, or drop below half-time enrollment, you have a 6-month grace period before your loans enter into active repayment.
+After a student graduates, leaves school, or drops below half-time enrollment, he/she has a 6-month grace period before loans enter into active repayment.
 The repayment period for Stafford Loans varies from 10 to 25 years.

-When it comes time to repay your loan, you can choose a Repayment Plan that is best suited to your financial situation.
+When it comes time to repay loans, students can choose a Repayment Plan that is best suited to their financial situation.